-Lacking the skills necessary for certain types of employment may also be a barrier, as 83% of businesses in Indiana report that they are struggling to fill open positions, with 48% reporting that applicants lack the skills and qualifications they need.
-XXIIII Among individuals in poverty in CAPE's service area, the U.S. Census Bureau estimates that nearly two-thirds have a high school degree or less.
+Lacking the skills necessary for certain types of employment may also be a barrier, as 83% of businesses in Indiana report that they are struggling to fill open positions, with 48% reporting that applicants lack the skills and qualifications they need.xxiii Among individuals in poverty in OVO's service area, the U.S. Census Bureau estimates that more than two-thirds have a high school degree or less.
 Figure 1 represents the estimated breakdown of educational attainment among individuals in poverty in the service area.

 Figure 1.
-Educational Attainment of Individuals in Poverty in CAPE's Service Area
+Educational Attainment of Individuals in Poverty in OVO's Service Area